marty-wickham/2nd-milestone-project/README.md

 #### What should the game include?
 * A start button to turn the game on.
-* At the very least, the game needs to have four different colored buttons that flash.
+* At the very least, the game needs to have four different colored buttons that flash and act as buttons.
 * The game will also require some sounds to accompany these flashes.
 * An audio file if the player has made a wrong move.
 * An audio file for a "game over" sound effect.